Modern Integration Applications

-Service Map will help users visualize how the entities in a composite application relate to each other.
-This servers as a physical representation of the architecture, the user can derive relationships between the entities that constitute the composite application.
-It provides a clean dashboard with a full application view and displays the state of each entity based on their monitoring configuration.
+Service Map will help users visualize how the resources in a composite application relate to each other.
+This servers as a physical representation of the architecture, the user can derive relationships between the resources that constitute the composite application.
+It provides a clean dashboard with a full application view and displays the state of each resource based on their monitoring configuration.

 Create your Service Map

 Consider an E- Commerce solution is managed through Serverless360.
-Here, the entities that constitute order processing business flow are grouped in a Composite Application.
+Here, the resources that constitute order processing business flow are grouped in a Composite Application.

 The architecture of this business flow is,